 How long does OpenAI keep my audio data?

 It depends on the product.
-Record Mode deletes audio after transcription; transcripts follow workspace retention and are removed within 30 days after deletion.
-The API audio endpoints (/v1/audio/transcriptions, /v1/audio/translations) currently have no retention across any category.
-However, legal holds can override all deletion timelines during active litigation.
+Record Mode deletes audio after transcription; transcripts and canvases follow workspace retention and are removed within 30 days after deletion unless legal obligations require retention.
+The API audio endpoints (/v1/audio/transcriptions, /v1/audio/translations) currently show no training, no abuse-monitoring retention, and no application-state retention.

 What languages does ChatGPT transcription support?

-The speech-to-text API supports a wide range of languages across its models (gpt-4o-transcribe, whisper-1, etc.).
+The speech-to-text API supports a wide range of languages across its models (gpt-4o-transcribe, gpt-4o-mini-transcribe, gpt-4o-transcribe-diarize, whisper-1).
 Record Mode works best in English today.
 Accuracy varies by language and model.

 Can ChatGPT Record Mode reference my past recordings?